FastFreddi/ubuntu-baseimage-homeseer/README.md

-# docker-debian8-sysvinit-homeseer
+# docker-devuan-homeseer
-Docker image based on Debian Jessie with SysVinit for HomeSeer This is usefull for hosts running Docker without systemd such as Synology.
+Docker image based on Devuan for HomeSeer

+This is usefull for hosts running Docker without systemd such as Synology.